-In the past few years, various reporting organizations have developed interactive public Web sites with health care charge and quality information.
+Over the last few years, various reporting organizations have developed interactive public websites with health care charge and quality information.
 But all sources are not equal, and consumers must be certain the data is based on national standards and benchmarks for quality and safety.
 It's also important to understand how to interpret and use the information.

 How to use quality data

 - Familiarize yourself with the measures and how they can help improve the care that's delivered to patients.